How I Transformed a Flower Stem Into a Faux Houseplant

 She loved it and once her guests saw it they thought it was real and asked to get a snip of her beautiful plant!!

-Once I flipped it over it was the perfect size insert for the next flowerpot I chose to use.
+I simply flipped it over and it was the perfect size insert for the next flowerpot I chose to use.
 I drilled a center hole for the stem and then spray painted the underside of it with black flat paint, a couple of coats ensured good coverage.
 I had some small pebbles to accent the fake soil layer with so really very little of the cover would ever be seen.

 Resources for this project: